evanguarnaccia/dss-yolo-train/README.md

-# Dataiku Project Bundle: Image Annotation Module
+# Dataiku Project Bundle: Image Annotation and Model Training

-This repository serves as the distribution hub for a Dataiku DSS project bundle for image annotation within a ML pipeline.
+This repository serves as the distribution hub for a Dataiku DSS project bundle for image annotation and model training within an ML pipeline.

 This is a portable template designed to be easily imported into any Dataiku DSS instance.
-It contains only the Flow structure, recipes, and logic—no data or connection settings are included.

 ## Quick Start: Import and Configuration